 About

-In 2020, VanSuetendael joined the internationally-touring band Bill and the Belles on banjo, banjo uke, and vocals.
-The quartet (Kalia Yeagle, Kris Truelsen, and Andrew Small) hosted the PBS TV show “Farm and Fun Time” and toured heavily across the USA, Canada, UK, and Ireland.
+In 2020, VanSuetendael joined the internationally-touring band Bill and the Belles.
+The quartet (including Kalia Yeagle, Kris Truelsen, and Andrew Small) hosted the PBS TV show “Farm and Fun Time,” touring heavily across the USA, Canada, UK, and Ireland.
+With the band’s decision to end touring in 2023, VanSuetendael embraced a new chapter—immersed in songwriting and banjo sessions in Nashville while fixing up an old house and tending her garden and flock of ducks and chickens.

 Photograph: Anthony da Costa